apache/ozone/.github/ci.md

 - unit: [Runs](../hadoop-ozone/dev-support/checks/unit.sh) 'mvn test' for all non integration tests

 #### dependency job
-[Confirms](../hadoop-ozone/dev-support/checks/dependency.sh) hadoop-ozone/dist/src/main/license/bin/LICENSE.txt is up to date, (includes references to all the latest jar files).
+[Confirms](../hadoop-ozone/dev-support/checks/dependency.sh) that the list of jars included in the current build matches the expected ones defined [here](../hadoop-ozone/dist/src/main/license/jar-report.txt)

+If they don't match, it instructs you on how to update the build to include the new ones, (if the addition is intentional).
+Otherwise, the changes should be removed.

 #### acceptance job
-[Runs](../hadoop-ozone/dev-support/checks/acceptance.sh) smoketests using robot framework and a real docker compose cluster
+[Runs](../hadoop-ozone/dev-support/checks/acceptance.sh) smoketests using robot framework and a real docker compose cluster.
+There are three iterations, secure, unsecure, and misc, each running in parallel, as different matrix configs.

 #### kubernetes job
 [Runs](../hadoop-ozone/dev-support/checks/kubernetes.sh) k8s tests

 #### integration job
-[Runs](../hadoop-ozone/dev-support/checks/integration.sh) 'mvn test' for all integration/minicluster tests, split into 3 subjobs:
+[Runs](../hadoop-ozone/dev-support/checks/integration.sh) 'mvn test' for all integration/minicluster tests, split into multiple subjobs, by a matrix config.
-- client
-- filesystem-hdds
-- ozone

 #### coverage job
 [Merges](../hadoop-ozone/dev-support/checks/coverage.sh) the coverage data from the following jobs that were run earlier: